raving-bots/expansim-sdk/README.md

 # eXpanSIM SDK

 [eXpanSIM][1] is a universal vehicle simulator supporting VR.
 The training mode lets you learn (eco-)driving cars and trucks.
 Racing fans can test their skills in driving vehicles with realistic physics.
 It is also a modern research testbed for engineers, designers and AI specialists working on autonomous vehicles.
 You can find it on [Steam][1].
+We also offer enterprise licensing: [contact us](mailto:contact@ravingbots.com) for details.

 [1]: https://store.steampowered.com/app/1015370/eXpanSIM/

 **IMPORTANT**: this is an early preview release of the plugins feature and the SDK.
 Everything is subject to change.

+**IMPORTANT, BREAKING CHANGE**: the SDK and the plugins feature changed significantly recently.
+Review `CHANGELOG.md` and this document, old plugins will no longer work.

 After installing eXpanSIM on Steam you can find the built SDK in the `<Steam directory>\steamapps\common\eXpanSIM\SDK` directory.
 It's recommended to always use the SDK included with the simulator build.
 The GitHub repository is provided only for reference and might be out of date.